Two majors. One degree.

 Computing and Financial Management (CFM) at Waterloo is the only program of its kind in Canada that combines studies in computer science and finance.

 As a CFM student, you'll study two majors (computer science and finance) as a single degree to earn a Bachelor of Computing and Financial Management.
 The courses you'll take will prepare you for jobs in the technology, finance and/or Financial Technology (FinTech) industry.

 FinTech is the new technology or innovations that aim to change the way we use traditional financial methods or services.
 Examples of this include the use of smart phones for mobile banking or mortgage appraisals.
 More and more banks are partnering with FinTech start ups to change the way they deliver customer service to their clients.
-FinTech become a multi-billion dollar industry in 2015 and continues to grow.
+FinTech become a trillion dollar industry and continues to grow.
 The industry is looking to hire job-ready graduates with the means and know-how to combine their knowledge in both finance and technology.
 CFM graduates are prepared to meet these demands with their unique combination of studies.

 What is finance?